 These past few weeks, my opinion about institutional racism in American policing took a 180-degree turn.
 In full disclosure, I’m a son of a New York City police officer.
-I remember being captivated by my father’s vivid stories about getting bad guys and their drugs off the streets, about tussles he had with drug offenders, or how he’d try to outsmart criminals on stake outs.
+As a child, I was captivated by my father’s vivid stories about getting “bad guys” and their drugs off the streets, about tussles he had with drug offenders, or how he’d outsmart criminals on stake outs.

 It’s no surprise, then, that I reconciled the tragic beatings and killings of Rodney King, Mike Brown, Eric Garner, Tamir Rice, Sandra Bland…as the product of a few bad actors on the force.
 The system was inherently fair, or so I thought.

-The recent murders of George Floyd and Breonna Taylor at the hands of police have shifted my thinking.
-That police have repeatedly killed unarmed Black men and women with impunity reveals that something deeper is at work.
-Something cultural and systemic that cause White (and Black) police officers to disrespect Black lives and property with impunity; to hide behind “the blue wall” from illegal and murderous acts; and to fear retribution (or punishment) for challenging their superiors or their fellow officers.
+The recent murders of George Floyd, Breonna Taylor and the shooting of Jacob Blake, Jr. at the hands of police have shifted my thinking.
+That police have repeatedly killed or maimed unarmed Black men and women with impunity reveals something deeper at work.
+Something cultural and systemic that cause White (and Black) police officers to disregard Black lives and property with impunity; to hide behind “the blue line” from illegal and murderous acts; and to fear retribution (or punishment) for challenging their superiors or their fellow officers.
 The system is broken.

 American Policing is Built on a Foundation of Racism

 This inherent devaluing of Black lives persists in the blue culture today.
 In a revealing video interview by former Baltimore Police Detective Michael Wood recounts how these racist attitudes play out daily: selectively beating up Black suspects; defecating in homes during drug raids; intentionally avoiding white areas of town; and harassing residents in Black communities to prop up arrest quotas.
+These are not just the behaviors of a few bad actors.
 These are shameful acts that derive from a racist police culture.